-The School of Law residence rules satisfy the requirements of the American Bar Association and the Association of American Law Schools.
+The School of Law residency rules satisfy the requirements of the American Bar Association and the Association of American Law Schools.
 The purpose of the residency requirements is to assure that the study of law will be spread evenly over a minimum period of six semesters or the equivalent.

-The rules regarding the size of a student's course load -- the number of hours a student enrolls for in a given semester -- and residency rules -- are not the same.
+The rules regarding the size of a student's course load -- the number of hours a student enrolls in for a given semester -- and residency rules -- are not the same.

+However, a student may combine any summer hours with an appropriate number of hours in a regular semester in order to fulfill a twelve hour semester residency requirement if they should fall below twelve hours during a semester for some reason.
 Students completing more than twelve hours in a semester may not use surplus hours over twelve toward residency in any other session; hence the three surplus hours from a fifteen hour semester cannot be added to a subsequent nine hour semester to give residency for two semesters.
 On the other hand, a nine hour semester can be combined with a three hour summer session to give residence for one semester.

 In cases of extreme hardship the Faculty may make a slight variance in the residency requirements, but cannot go below the standards set by the American Bar Association and the Association of American Law Schools.